Ryota Arai: Hanshin Tigers

 He started the season in excellent form, batting .338 and hitting 6 over the fence on his first month alone.
 But his performance dwindled in the month of May, and he was eventually demoted to the 2nd squad on June 25.
 He was able to make it back to the upper roster, but he only appeared as a pinch hitter or the occasional right fielder (7th batter), replacing Kosuke Fukudome who also fell into a slump.
 He started feeling lower back pain by the end of August, and was again taken off the roster for rehabilitation until the season ended, but he was able to play as pinch hitter and right fielder during the off-season play-offs.

 He only appeared in 78 games, but he nevertheless contributed 34 RBIs, including 7 home runs.

 Personal life

-Ryota is of Korean-Japanese descent, but was naturalized along with his brother in June 2004.
+Ryota is of Korean-Japanese descent, but became a naturalized Japanese citizen along with his brother in June 2004.
 It is often told that his playing form and physique closely resembles that of his brother.
 According to an article in Chunichi News, when Ryota first appeared as a pinch hitter in a game vs Hanshin on July 25, 2006, at the time he was struck out, then left fielder Tomoaki Kanemoto said "You look too much like your brother!".
 Up to this day, both brothers still hold deep respect for Kanemoto.

 He is also a calligraphy specialist.